Summary of Sailing in Malta 1

 Colourful old truck at Marsaxlokk market

-On the subject of transport, gone are the old Maltese buses, which is a shame as I would have liked to have seen them, replaced with a fleet of modern buses with air conditioning.
+On the subject of transport, gone are the old Maltese buses, which is a shame.
+I would have liked to have seen them.
+Now a fleet of modern buses with air conditioning crosses the island.
 For the fantastic price of €1.50 we could get pretty much anywhere on the island, with regular services.
 They could be a bit of a rollercoaster ride though – hold on tight if standing!!
 Horses and traps clip-clopped along the roads and ancient cars kept on trundling along.

 Maltese bread